yashbhoyar/Algorithmic-Trading-/README.md

   3.triple candlestick pattern

 For support and resistance :
-  1.Gan sqaure of nine which gives support and resistance on the basis of ltp 2.Standard pivot point levels
+  1.Gan sqaure of nine which gives support and resistance on the basis of ltp.
+  2.Standard pivot point levels.
-  3.Fibbonaci pivot point levels
+  3.Fibbonaci pivot point levels.
-  4.Gann degrees
+  4.Gann levels based on previous sessions close.
+  5.Gann Static levels.

  The strategies are made by combination of indicators, combination of indicator and candlestick patterns and target ,entry,stoploss are determined on the basis of levels